Mahuta concerned Putin laying grounds for Ukraine invasion

 Foreign Minister Nanaia Mahuta is concerned Russia's recognition of two breakaway parts of Ukraine could be an attempt by Russia to "create a pretext for invasion".

-Russian President Vladimir Putin in the past 24 hours signed a decree recognising the regions' independence, then ordered forces into the regions for "peacekeeping".
+Russian President Vladimir Putin in the past 24 hours signed a decree recognising the two regions' independence, then ordered forces into those regions for "peacekeeping".

 Read More